 Certification Program Administration

-The Certification Program for pavement preservation treatments is approved and endorsed by the AASHTO TSP•2 and is administered by the National Center for Pavement Preservation (NCPP) at Michigan State University.
+The Certification Program for pavement preservation treatments is approved and endorsed by the AASHTO Preservation Management program (formerly TSP•2) and is administered by the National Center for Pavement Preservation (NCPP) at Michigan State University.